 and the Registrar of Titles or the Registrar of Deeds, as the case may be, shall record the revesting in appropriate manner.

-(10) In this section the term “building” does not include a fence.
+(10) In this section the term building does not include a fence.

 (11) When the provisions of subsection (5) do not apply to a street or portion thereof, with respect to land that is affected by the new street alignment and which lies between that alignment and the old street alignment the following provisions apply —